owncloud/moodle-repository_ocis/README.md

 A [Moodle repository](https://docs.moodle.org/402/en/Repositories) that makes files stored in oCIS accessible through the [Moodle file-picker](https://docs.moodle.org/402/en/File_picker).

-:exclamation: This plugin is still under heavy development and is not yet ready for production use! :exclamation:

 ## Minimum requirement
 - [oCIS PHP SDK](https://github.com/owncloud/ocis-php-sdk/)
 - moodle 4.2